 - 2 ¼ cups (282 g) all-purpose flour

 - 3 teaspoons baking powder

-Using a 2-tablespoon cookie scoop, scoop dough and then roll in confectioners’ sugar.
-Place approximately 6 dough balls on parchment paper-lined baking sheets.
+- Using a 2-tablespoon cookie scoop, scoop dough and then roll in confectioners’ sugar.
+Place approximately 6 dough balls on the lined baking sheets.

 - Bake until they no longer appear wet on top, 8-11 minutes.
 After about 5 minutes, place on wire racks to cool.